What is My Health Record?

 Currently, more than 20% of Australian's have a My Health Record and over 10,600 healthcare providers are connected to the My Health Record system.

 In the 2017 Federal Budget, the Australian Government committed to expanding My Health Record by changing the participation model, from an opt-in to an opt-out model.
-This means every Australian will have a My Health Record created for them by the end of 2018, unless they choose not to.
-Individuals will be given the opportunity to opt out of their record's creation over a three month period (dates subject to Parliamentary proceedings).
+This means every Australian will have a My Health Record created for them by December 2018, unless they choose not to.
+Individuals will be given the opportunity to opt out of their record's creation over a three month period commencing 16 July 2018 and ending 15 October 2018.

 Based on international experience, and the My Health Record Participation Trials in 2016 that tested a range of models including an 'opt-out' model, the expansion of My Health Record is expected to accelerate the realisation of benefits for both patients and healthcare providers.